Delgado's 15 points and 18 rebounds lead No. 23 Seton Hall

 WELCOME BACK JORDAN

-Walker, who apparently left the team for two days over his lack of playing time, then was talked back into returning by Seton Hall officials, returned to action with 13:30 in the first half and received a warm welcome from the Seton Hall faithful in attendance.
+Seton Hall freshman guard Jordan Walker, who apparently left the team for two days over his lack of playing time, then was talked back into returning by Seton Hall officials, returned to action with 13:30 in the first half and received a warm welcome from the Seton Hall faithful in attendance.
 Walker responded with a wide smile.
-Walker had two points and two assists in 16 minutes Saturday.
+Walker had two points and two assists Saturday.

 ALTERCATION AND EJECTIONS

-With just 40 seconds left in the first half, Seton Hall’s Delgado and Manhattan’s Waterman locked arms in a wrestling match under the Manhattan basket going for a rebound.
-The altercation got heated and eventually Powell and Williams were ejected from the game.
+With just 40 seconds left in the first half, Delgado and Waterman locked horns in a wrestling match under the Manhattan basket going for a rebound.
+The altercation got heated and eventually Powell and Manhattan’s Rich Williams were ejected from the game.
 But according to Big East assistant commissioner John Paquette, Powell will not be suspended for the Pirates’ next game, the Big East opener against Creighton on Thursday.

 DOUBLE TROUBLE

-The 59 double-doubles by Delgado is the top figure in the nation.
+It was the 59th time in Delgado’s Seton Hall career and the ninth time this season that he collected double figures in points and rebounds.
+The total of 59 is the top figure in the nation.
 Delgado is the only active Division I player with more than 1,000 career points and 1,000 career rebounds.

 THE BIG PICTURE